 QDMA was approached by the John Heinz National Wildlife Refuge to help with a mentored deer hunting program at “America’s first urban Wildlife Refuge.”
 The program recruited 36 local mentors and closed the park for two, four-day hunts.

 The Bearded Buck of Pennsylvania invited QDMA to partner on a Field to Fork hunt for Traeger Grill employees, which made for an amazing event!
 If you want to have the time of your life, host a Field to Fork hunt for first-time adult hunters who are professional chefs!

 QDMA hosted our second-annual “Destination” Field to Fork hunt at the Clear Fork Ranch near Albany, Texas for 10 new adult hunters (photo below), in partnership with the Texas Wildlife Association, Texas Parks & Wildlife Department, and Backcountry Hunters and Anglers (BHA).
 Photos courtesy of QDMA volunteer Luke Laha.

 Would you be willing to recruit and mentor new adult hunters?
 If not, would you be willing to donate to QDMA to help us expand the Field to Fork program to more communities?
 We need your help, now more than ever.
 Visit the Field to Fork page to learn more, and thank you for making Field to Fork possible!

 Your support enables our mission: Ensuring the future of wild deer, wildlife habitat and hunting.
-As a NDA member, you’ll also gain many hunting benefits including better hunting success, more deer knowledge, and more fun!
+As an NDA member, you’ll also gain many benefits including better hunting success, more deer knowledge, and more fun!
 You also receive four issues of our award-winning hunting magazine – Quality Whitetails!